finalyards/ZOO-esp32/comms/ble/README.md

 ### Confirm that the service is seen (optional)

-You can now use a Bluetooth development tool such as [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) (Google Play Store), to:
+Using a Bluetooth development tool such as [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) (Google Play Store):

 - confirm that a device named "`esp32c{3|6}`" is advertising itself
 - `CONNECT` to it